decretist/Dissertation/Chapter3/chapter3.md

     Quod quamuis Magister noster docuerit, nos tamen in hoc nolumus eum imitari.

-    Although our master taught that, we do not wish to imitate him in this (PLE).
+    Although our master taught that, we nevertheless do not wish to imitate him in this (PLE).